-- Previous experience of work as a civilian in a large scale international mission or in a human rights monitoring mission is an asset. - Demonstrated commitment to democracy and human rights. - Computer and IT (Microsoft Office Word, Excel, Access, Adobe Acrobat, Outlook, Android, internet browser and web mail software) literacy.
+- Computer and IT (Microsoft Office Word, Excel, Access, Adobe Acrobat, Outlook, Android, internet browser and web mail software) literacy.
 Familiarity with use of satellite phones, GPS, BGAN. - Excellent physical conditions and good health, which can afford long working hours and potential demanding physical conditions (including high altitude).
 Candidates should consult their government's health advisories.
-Selected Candidates must submit health certificate in the format provided by European Commission. - Living conditions: observers should be willing to accept very difficult living conditions when deployed in some duty stations. - Full flexibility is required from the candidates in terms of mission timetable in case of changes and delays.
+Selected Candidates must submit health certificate in the format provided by European Commission. - Living conditions: Observers must be willing to accept very difficult living conditions when deployed in some duty stations. - Travel conditions: Observers must accept and abide by security risk mitigation measures advised by the security management team of the EOM.
+When travelling over land, all Observers will travel in an armoured vehicle (AV), accompanied by a soft-skin back-up vehicle and two escort vehicles with two armed officers of the Nigerian Mobile Police each. - Full flexibility is required from the candidates in terms of mission timetable in case of changes and delays.